The Quotes and Wisdom of Warren Buffett

 - "Turnarounds seldom turn."

 In-depth analysis is one of Buffett's secrets to success.
-He looks not only at financial statements but also at the quality of the front-line management team of his target companies.
+He looks at financial statements and the quality of the front-line management team of his target companies.
 He has offered instruction on some key things to look at while assessing the success of a company and its potential stock performance.
 These aren't direct quotes, but summarize Buffett's approach.

 - Look for companies with high profit margins.